benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 * Fewer moving parts.
 It's easier to create more robust systems and to fix things when they do go wrong.
 * Small software is faster.
 Fewer bits to download and clog your computer's memory.
 * Reduced power consumption.
 This is important on a "save the planet" scale, but also on the very local scale of increasing the battery life of your phone and laptop.
-* The clean, frugal aesthetic.
+* The light, frugal aesthetic.
 That's personal, I know, but as you'll see, I'm not alone.

 So let's dive in.
 I want to cover a bunch of different angles, each with its own subheading.